IBM/wxflows/examples/tool-calling/langgraph/javascript/README.md

 Edit the `.env` file and add your credentials, such as API keys and other required environment variables.
 Ensure the credentials are correct to allow the tools to authenticate and interact with external services.

-## Step 6: Run the Application
+## Step 6: Run the script

-Finally, start the application by running:
+Finally, execute the script by running:

 ```bash
 npm start
 ```

-This command initiates your application, allowing you to call and test the `google_books` and `wikipedia` tools through `wxflows`.
+This command runs the script locally, allowing you to call and test the `google_books` and `wikipedia` tools through `wxflows`.

 ## Summary